karlpokus/klocka/README.md

 - add colours to output?
 - use table to align output?
 - def add more tests
-- add avg per route?
+- add an average per route?
 Would require a closure
+- add custom stop?
+- use server.on('request') to start?

 # Licence
 MIT